spinute/1on1-questions/README.md

 * To help identify and clarify the goal: What do you want to achieve?
 What will you do to achieve it?
 When will you do it?
 Who do you need to involve?
 When should you see results?
 * What about this goal is important to you and what will be different when you achieve the goal?
 * What actions will you take before our next 1-on-1 to make progress on X?
 (Also discuss and agree on actions you will take to help.)
-* What additional training or education would you like?
 * What are some of the work projects you’re most proud of, and what do you think you might want to do next?
 * What are the projects you would be interested in working on next?
 * What are two to three new skills you’d like to learn on the job?
 What about those skills interests you?
 * What are your big dreams in life?
 Are you making progress on them?
 * What are your goals (for our group for you personally)
 * What are your long term goals?
 Have you thought about them?
-* What are your super powers?
-What powers would you like to develop?
 * What areas of your job do you find difficult that getting better skills at would help?
 * What big questions do you have about your career opportunities in the future?
 * What can I do to take action or make progress on what we talked about today?